Spike and slab Bayesian sparse principal component analysis: Model and priors

 \subsection{The spike and slab prior}

 We introduce our spike and slab prior, which is

 where $V_{r,r} = \{ A \in \mathbb{R}^{r \times r}: A'A = I_r \}$ is the Stiefel manifold of $r$-frames in $\mathbb{R}^r$ and $\delta_0$ is the Dirac measure at zero.
-Our idea of constructing the prior (\ref{spike-and-slab-prior}) is that due to $\beta = \theta A$ does not have the orthogonality constraint, as $A$ is an orthogonal matrix, we first put the regular spike and slab prior on $\beta$ (one can also view it the joint distribution of $\theta$ and $A$).
-We then obtain the prior of $\theta$ by integrating $A$ out from the joint distribution.
-Because of the latent variable $A$, this prior different from those in the sparse linear regression models.
+Our idea of constructing the prior (\ref{spike-and-slab-prior}) is that since $\beta = \theta A$ does not have the orthogonality constraint, as $A$ is an orthogonal matrix, we first apply the regular spike and slab prior on $\beta$ which could be viewed as the joint distribution of $\theta$ and $A$.
+We then obtain the prior of $\theta$ by marginalizing the parameter $A$ from the joint distribution of $\theta$ and $A$.
+Because of the latent variable $A$, this prior is different from those in the sparse linear regression models.
+We consider a general expression for the density $g$, which is